 DIANNE BADOUD MCKAY

 After earning a bachelor’s degree in marketing, Dianne Badoud McKay joined her father, the late Gary Badoud, in the satellite television industry.
 They founded Strategic Television in 1986 as a small, high-end consulting company.
 After successfully turning the company into an internationally recognized team of experts in broadcasting events around the globe, Dianne sold the company in 2004.
-Dianne has been very involved in local PTA leadership, with school site councils, on the Bond District Advisory Committee, past chair of the District Advisory Council, and on the advisory board of the College of Business at CSU Chico, her alma mater.
-She is the 2005 recipient of the Gold Award, Outstanding Citizen from the California Teachers Association and the Ed Masry Integrity in Community Service Award, and is serving a four-year term on the Thousand Oaks Traffic and Transportation Commission.
+Dianne is the President of Mustang Marketing.
+Dianne was very involved in local PTA leadership, with school site councils, on the Bond District Advisory Committee,spearheading the Measure I Campaign.
+She is a past chair of the District Advisory Council, and on the advisory board of the College of Business at CSU Chico, her alma mater.
+She is the 2005 recipient of the Gold Award, Outstanding Citizen from the California Teachers Association and the Ed Masry Integrity in Community Service Award, served a four-year term on the Thousand Oaks Traffic and Transportation Commission and is a current Ventura Community College District Board Member.
 Dianne herself is a graduate of the CVUSD.
-Her four children carry on this tradition: one is a graduate of UC Davis, one is a graduate of UCLA, and two attend Cal Poly SLO.
+Her four children carry on this tradition: one is a graduate of UC Davis, one is a graduate of UCLA, one is a graduate of Cal Poly SLO and the youngest attends Cal Poly SLO.

-Cheryl is the executive director of Workforce Investment Board of Ventura County.
+Cheryl recently retired from her tenure as executive director of Workforce Investment Board of Ventura County.
 Prior to her work at the county, she was an organization and employee development executive in entertainment, food manufacturing, and managed healthcare businesses.
 She also held administrative and teaching positions in California public education at the school, district, and county levels.
 Cheryl served on the Board of Regents of the University of California and in leadership positions for the All-UC Alumni Association and the UC Irvine Foundation.
 Currently, she is a member of the board of directors for Big Brothers Big Sisters of Ventura County.
 She received a B.A. in Spanish, an M.S. in Education, and a National Endowment for the Humanities Fellowship in Education.
-Residents of Thousand Oaks since 1999, Cheryl and her husband, Steve, are the parents of two sons.
+A tesidents of Thousand Oaks since 1999, Cheryl and her late husband, Steve, are the parents of two sons.
 Both are graduates of Thousand Oaks High school.

 Jon Power, MA is a Licensed Marriage and Family Therapist and has been practicing within Ventura County for the past 12 years.
 He has worked for a number of agencies in the county and currently has a private practice in Westlake Village.
 He is completing his PhD in Clinical Psychology where his studies have focused on the development of what he calls “Geek Therapy”, or the clinical application of aspects from popular culture (like film, comic books, television, superheroes, and video games) in the treatment of depression, anxiety, and family relationships.
 A longtime Conejo resident, Jon is an active member of the Sycamore Canyon School Site Council and PTSA.
 Jon and his wife, Anette, have two chilren in the CVUSD.